Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 `((End OOC))`

 #### History
 Ah, Cail.
-Born of violence, cursed by his father, an interesting discussion is to be had around this deity of the wild  [_(NitroTFD's "Gods de Temuair")_](../../../loures/Philosophy/NitroTFD-Gods-de-Temuair.md).
-In quoting a famous mundane scholar "Life finds a way", one indeed finds a most whole summary of the deity Cail.
+Born of violence and cursed by his father, an interesting discussion is to be had around this deity of the wild  [_(NitroTFD's "Gods de Temuair")_](../../../loures/Philosophy/NitroTFD-Gods-de-Temuair.md).
+In quoting a famous mundane scholar, "Life finds a way", one indeed finds a most whole summary of the deity Cail.
 Forbidden by his father from bearing arms, Cail subverted this curse to inspire the founding of the Monk path we see today.
-No weapon is required for these warriors to shatter stone or break bone, but also lean on the influence of his mother, with their gentle touch.
+No weapon is required for these warriors to shatter stone or break bone, but they also lean on the influence of his mother, with their gentle touch known to heal minor wounds.
 Indeed, the inevitability of the slow moving mountain, the patience of the winding stream, all belong to Cail.
 Long known for his peaceful nature and stewardship of the wilds, Cail strives to see this balance maintained across the lands.
 Peace and balance do not come without cost, however; just as a raging forest fire cleanses the land for new growth, so too does Cail correct imbalances in the natural order.

 #### Orders & Champions
 As the patron of both Monks and nature, Cail boasts perhaps the only mundane order to any deity - the Druids of Temuair.
 Aislings who follow Cail, however, tend to loosely affiliate, preferring the solitude and wisdom of the forests to the bustle of chaotic guild halls.
 In all my searching, no record of any Aisling order devoted to Cail could be found.

 One would be remiss, and likely castigated, should the name Pashura not be mentioned with discussion of Cail.
 From the legends of earlier times, it would seem Pashura acted as a protective vine, growing steadily and shielding the temple of Cail from heresy and apostacy.
-However, without balance, even a vine can move from a shield to a stranglehold, causing the host to wither and die.
+However, without balance, even a vine can grow from a shield to a stranglehold, causing the host to wither and die.
 Such seems to be the case for the temple of Cail, as the footsteps of barefooted clergy seldom echo in those halls in these times.

 #### Relationships
 Cail allies with Glioca and Luathas, holds enmity with Fiosachd and Sgrios, and is opposed by Ceannlaidir†.
 In these times, the absence of the apostles of balance is felt most stingingly, as equilibrium could not be found in these lands even if one were to overturn every stone.
 If the past is any predictor, we may be in for a great storm of fury as Cail rights things back to their natural order.